Pakistan delay post-mortem of Taunton loss

 It’s a five to six hours bus ride from Bridgwater to the city centre in Manchester, where Pakistan will get a chance to revive their World Cup campaign following a disappointing 41-run defeat against Australia in Taunton on Wednesday.

-They will feature in what is billed as the biggest match of the group stages – against India on Sunday at the iconic Old Trafford stadium.
-Pakistan committed a series of errors in their match against Australia.
-In the past such an outing in an all important tournament like the World Cup would have resulted in major outbursts within the dressing room.
+They will feature in what is billed as the biggest match of the group stages — against India on Sunday at the iconic Old Trafford Stadium.

-That could have happened even in the aftermath of Wednesday’s loss.
-But publicly, team officials are saying that a post-mortem of the defeat has been left till the team reaches Manchester.

 “There were no formal team meetings or discussion after yesterday’s game.
 That will all happen once the team gets to Manchester for the next match,” a team official told ‘The News’.